 I would say that this is a desperate measure, but a fantastic way to get out all those annoying creases!

 Hanging bedding on coat hangers on the shower rail is another way to dry them.
 However, you do need to be careful that your shower rail is strong enough to hold the weight of wet clothes and that you open the windows well to ventilate the room and prevent mold from growing in your bathroom.

-You can put your bedding on a clothes maiden like this one and blast it a few times with the hairdryer to dry all the corners and give the drying time a boost.
+You can put your bedding on a clothes maiden like this one and blast it a few times with the hairdryer to dry all the corners and boost the drying time.

 12. Use a dehumidifier.